chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 // It's a green cabbage
 ```

-Here’s the final version of our class, showing how we can implement the original code from Grain in TS:[^7]
+Here’s the final version of our class, showing how we can implement the original code from Grain in TS:

 ```ts
 enum CabbageColor {